meiqing-wang/Cow-TrackingbyClassification/README.md

 ```
 Note that the number of epochs is hardcoded inside the script.
 The file `det.yaml` contains the path to the training and validation sets.

-The dataset should have the following file structure.
+The dataset should have the following file structure, as defined in the YOLO doc (https://docs.ultralytics.com/datasets/detect/)
 ```
-detection
+dataset
 └───train
 │   └───images
 │       │   image_1.png